Characters: Friendship Is Magic: The Princesses

 - Red Oni, Blue Oni: Contrary to what was popular belief before "Luna Eclipsed", Luna is the Red while Celestia's the Blue.

 - Royals Who Actually Do Something: Celestia is in charge of bringing forth daytime while Luna brings forth the night.
-Besides attending her royal duties, Celestia regularly visits her people and goes to their aid whenever the need arises (such as a Parasprite infestation in Fillydelphia).
+Besides attending her royal duties, Celestia regularly visits her people and goes to their aid whenever the need arises (such as a Parasprite infestation in Fillydelphia, or a frozen cloud falling on a stadium full of her citizens).
 She has also been raising and lowering both the freaking Sun and the Moon on a daily basis for a millennium after Luna's banishment.
 "Sleepless in Ponyville" reveals part of Luna's duty is to patrol the dream world and help her subjects conquer their nightmares.
+She also is seen doing like Celestia in protecting her citizens when the need arises (such as a falling ice cloud on a stadium full of innocent citizens).

 - Sibling Yin-Yang: Celestia represents the sun while Luna represents the moon.
 Also, Celestia is rather more laid back, friendly, and even-tempered than Luna, though that might be a result of Luna's outdated ideas of royal protocol.